awwaiid/thelackthereof/Randori.md

 * After a fixed amount of time (3-5mins) or event (red/green/refactor) everyone ROTATES!
 Driver re-joins the choir, Navigator becomes the Driver, a member of the choir becomes the Navigator
 * Do this for a while (1-2 hours maybe, or a nice stopping point) and then everyone reviews

 This works well with toy problems and small challenges.
-I've done it with command-line games especially, but other things also like going through a tutorial or one time we built a Christmas Tree out of pure CSS and a few divs.
+I've done it with command-line games especially, but other things also like going through a tutorial or one time we built a Christmas Tree out of pure CSS and a few divs

-* What if I have a lot of participants?
-** Since each rotation is 3-5 minutes, this starts running out of scale at 8-10 participants.
-You can additionally have an audience, folks sitting in the back who are passive watchers learning and observing.
-You could leave an empty seat in the choir for people to join/depart.
-The longer the Randori the more people can participate, of course, but it can't last forever :)
-* What if I have some people who are shy, who don't want to program publicly?
-** That's ok!
-It's cool to hang out in the audience and watch from afar ** Set the tone of friendly enthusiasm and you will find it to be contagious :)
-** Remember to let folks know that they are NEVER alone, and at no point are they solely responsible for what is happening; the overall hive mind is working together